Khenziii/nixos-config/nixos/README.md

 This makes us able to just move this file to another machine, and install every single package that we've had before.

 On top of that, we can also configure our system using Nix.
-We can for example define our hostname, or wheter bluetooth should be enabled on boot.
+We can, for example, define our hostname, or whether bluetooth should be enabled on boot.

-If you spend a lot of time configuring your machine, Nix ensures that you'll never loose your settings and that you'll be able to manage them from a single place.
+If you spend a lot of time configuring your machine, Nix ensures that you'll never lose your settings and that you'll be able to manage them from a single place.

 *Keep in mind, that I've presented an simplified description; for more info, see the [official documentation](https://nixos.org/learn).*